 The choice crop is the crop you choose to combine with broad beans.
 Use your knowledge and creativity!
 You have to buy the seeds for your choice crop yourself.

-How do I send in my results?
+How do I submit my results?

 You can submit your results digitally via online answer forms or on paper.
 The instructions you receive will tell you how to do this.